 New Super Mario Bros.
 Wii gives us the Propeller Mushroom.
 It acts like a mega jump, it allows you to glide, and then you can fall on enemies at high speed to kill them.
 Basically, it's the power of flight all over again!
 In addition, having it guarantees getting a 1Up at the flag, unless you seriously botch it.

 A similar item, called the Propeller Box, appears in Super Mario 3D Land.
 In addition to guaranteeing you the golden flag (and extra life) at the end of the level, finishing the level with it will give you another extra life.
 There are also several areas (particularly 2-3) where you can chain jumps together off flying Goombas to get even more lives.

 3D Land also has the Statue Leaf.
-The normal Tanooki Suit is already rather useful because of how you can glide, but the statue form lets you kill/stop ANYTHING you fall on/in the path of.
+The normal Tanooki Suit is already rather useful because of how you can glide, but the statue form lets you kill/stop anything you fall on or near.
 Thwomps get smashed to pieces, flames do nothing, enemies ignore you or die in one hit and even giant Pillars just stop dead on contact.

 If you have either of the leaves, you can literally skip some of the boss fights by simply gliding to the button that defeats the boss.